 Ikerbasque Strategy for attracting talented researchers was established in 2007 and reflects the commitment for excellence, openness, flexibility, pan-European focus, ethical awareness and ethical and human values.
 Ikerbasque signed the “Declaration of Commitment to the Principles of the European Charter of Researchers and Code of Conduct for the Recruitment ff Researchers” in 2008 and was invited by the EC to take part in the 2nd Cohort of HR Strategy Group to implement a HR Strategy related Action Plan.
 During 2011, Ikerbasque underwent the Internal Analysis process of the "HR Strategy for Researchers" (HRS4R) fostered by the European Commission.
 HRS4R is a mechanism to support the implementation of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C).

-The outcome of that process is this Internal Analysis and Action Plan (2011).
+The outcome of that process was an Internal Analysis and Action Plan (2011).
 As a consequent of this, in October 2011, Ikerbasque was awarded the "HR Excellence in Research" logo and recognition.

 At the end of 2013, Ikerbasque underwent a self-assessment process for reviewing and following-up the implementation of the Action Plan designed in 2011 towards the continuous improvement of our talent recruitment, retention and recognition of careers.
 The result of that process was reflected and summarised in 2 years follow-up and self-assessment report.
 After completing that self-assessment, our Revised Action Plan 2014-2016 focused on implementation the initiatives internally identified, and the recommendations suggested from the EC.